fxpio/tug/doc/index.md

 > **Note:**
 >
-> The oauth token for Github is stored in the DynamoDB with the id `config:global` and the
+> The oAuth token for Github is stored in the DynamoDB with the id `config:global` and the
 > `github-oauth."github.com"` attribute.